Positive Line Bundles Over the Irreducible Quantum Flag Manifolds: Preliminaries

+and we write $P^k := \bigoplus_{a+b = k} P^{(a,b)}$.
+The existence of an Hermitian structure implies a direct generalisation of the classical Lefschetz decomposition \cite[Proposition 4.3]{MMF3}:

-In classical Hermitian geometry, the Hodge map of an Hermitian metric is related to the associated Lefschetz decomposition through the well-known Weil formula (see \cite[Th\'eor\`eme 1.2]{Weil} or \cite[Proposition 1.2.31]{HUY}).
-In the noncommutative setting, we take the direct generalisation of the Weil formula for our definition of the Hodge map, and build upon this to define an Hermitian metric.
+In classical Hermitian geometry, the Hodge map of an Hermitian metric is related to the associated Lefschetz decomposition through the well-known Weil formula \cite[Proposition 1.2.31]{HUY}.
+In the noncommutative setting we take the Weil formula for our definition of the Hodge map: The {\em Hodge map} associated to an Hermitian structure $\big(\Om^{(\bullet,\bullet)},\sigma \big)$ is the $B$-bimodule map $\ast_{\sigma}: \Omega^\bullet \to \Omega^\bullet$ satisfying, for any $j \in \mathbb{Z}_{\geq 0}$,